As an Amazon Associate I earn from qualifying purchases. This post may also contain other affiliate links.

 How Do You Keep A Wreath From Blowing Away?

 You should securely attach your wreath to your door using floral wire.
 By using multiple pieces of wire, you can help it withstand the wind.
 Other options include suction holders that securely stick to your wall or door, which can then be fastened to the wreath.

 Garlands are a pretty versatile decoration.
 Hang yours on the mantelpiece or thread it through the bars of your banister.

 There are no specific rules, but if there’s somewhere to thread the garland it will help keep it in place.
 If you’re using garland as a patio decoration or on a porch, it might blow away if it’s not anchored somehow.

-How To Make A Winter Garden: A Stunning Video With Patio Makeover Tips
+BONUS: A Stunning Video With Patio Makeover Tips About How To Make A Winter Garden

 As the seasons change, so does our mood, and the decorative styles we like!
 Things that would seem redundant in summers such as blankets, evergreen plants, and fires can be extremely welcoming come the winter.

 Fire pits are one of the many cozy and inviting aspects of design you can use for that winter appeal, and at the Shangri-La Hotel in Toronto, you can see how their beautiful forest-style winter theme was largely built around these fire pits.

 Naturally, for a hotel, they wanted to make something that felt welcoming for diners and would make a good space for those winter hot drinks, and some of their winter decorating ideas are exceptional.